multiplex55/Nim_OTR/README.md

 ## Using the Overlay and Cropping
 - Select the window to mirror via the context menu or `Ctrl+Shift+P`, then position/size the overlay as needed.
 - Right-click the overlay and choose **Crop…** to open the crop window, then pick **Mouse Crop** to enable drag-based selection.
+The overlay will temporarily disable click-through so it can capture the drag; keep the crop window active while selecting.
 Use Tab/Shift+Tab to move between fields and press Enter to apply.
 - While the crop window is open and mouse crop is enabled, click-drag on the overlay to draw a rubber-band rectangle; release to apply the crop and sync the dialog values.
 Drags stay inside the overlay bounds, require a minimal size, and can be cancelled with `Esc`; very small drags are ignored.
 - Press `Reset Crop` in the context menu (or the crop dialog) to clear the selection back to the full source window.
 - Press Shift + right-click on the overlay to toggle click-through mode when you need to interact with the underlying window.